KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 ### Variable flow support

-Some authorization servers, especially native implementations (either mobile or desktop), are usually not exposed to the public internet and thus can't easily provide a token endpoint, which means they will have limited or no support for `code` response types.
+Some web, mobile and desktop applications, called "DApps", have the following characteristics:
+- They run on the user's device, usually hidden by an IPv4 home network's NAT or mobile carrier network, and thus don't have an IP address with a TCP port open on the public internet.
+- They don't use a backend API.

+When used as an Authorization Server, a DApp won't be able to easily provide a Token Endpoint and support response types that include the `code` keyword, leaving support only for `id_token` and `token id_token` response types.
+If the AS doesn't support the requested response type, it must return an `error=unsupported_response_type` to the client, per the OAuth 2.0 specification.

-This possibility represents both a risk of failure and added out-of-band work on the client side to try and guess what flow to request based on heuristics.
-Work must still be done to propose a good workaround to this limitation.
+This uncertainty represents both a risk of failure and added out-of-band work for the client to try and guess what flow to request.

-TODO: Possible introduction of new `response_type` values: `code,id_token` and `code,token`.
+Possible workarounds include:
+- An `Accept-DIDConnect-Response-Type` HTTP header provided by the RO's user agent to the RP, so that the RP may decide what flow to request.
+- Sending a second request with a different response type if the AS returned an `unsupported_response_type` error to the first request.
+This will result in poor user experience as the user will have to interact twice with the RP.
+- Introducing new `response_type` values such as `code,id_token` and `code,token`, whose respective meanings are "code, otherwise id_token" and "code, otherwise token".